Stillbirth: United States

 The CDC states that, in the US, a stillbirth is typically defined as the loss of a fetus during or after the 20th week of pregnancy.
 Stillbirths can further be classified as early (occurring between week 20 and week 27 of pregnancy), late (occurring between week 28 and week 36 of pregnancy), and term (occurring during or after week 37 of pregnancy).
 In the US, approximately 21,000 babies are stillborn annually, and stillbirth affects around 1 in 175 births.

 The federal guidelines recommend reporting those fetal deaths whose birth weight is over 12.5 oz (350 g), or those more than 20 weeks gestation.
 Forty-one areas use a definition very similar to the federal definition, thirteen areas use a shortened definition of fetal death, and three areas have no formal definition of fetal death.
 Only 11 areas specifically use the term 'stillbirth', often synonymously with late fetal death; however, they are split between whether stillbirths are "irrespective of the duration of pregnancy", or whether some age or weight constraint is applied.
 A movement in the U.S. has changed the way that stillbirths are documented through vital records.
 Previously, only the deaths were reported.
 However, 27 states have enacted legislation that offers some variation of a birth certificate as an option for parents who choose to pay for one.
 Parents may not claim a tax exemption for stillborn infants, even if a birth certificate is offered.
 To claim an exemption, the birth must be certified as live, even if the infant only lives for a very brief period.

+After Dobbs v.
+Jackson Women's Health Organization, some states restricted women's access to abortion, even when the pregnancy is nonviable.
+Legal restrictions on medications and procedures that have been used for abortions may also impact treatment options for women undergoing a miscarriage or stillbirth.